 1 | from typing import Tuple |

-The Naive Approach (Gatys Method)
+Frame-by-frame (Gatys Method)

 We started by just applying style transfer frame by frame.
 Simple to implement, but the results flicker like crazy.
 Not usable for actual videos.